-Getting help for an abusive relationship is difficult, especially since public health measures designed to slow COVID-19 have created conditions that may contribute to increased isolation.
+Getting help for an abusive relationship is difficult, especially since public health measures designed to slow coronavirus disease 2019 have created conditions that may contribute to increased isolation.

-Quarantine could keep a victim together with their abuser and cut them off from friends, relatives and safe havens ─ such as crisis shelters.
+With many people staying at home as a result of COVID-19, a victim could end up spending more time and in closer quarters with their abuser and cut off from friends, relatives and safe havens ─ such as crisis shelters.
 If you or someone you know is experiencing domestic abuse, learn how to find help and safety.

 Find the Right Help